 Drop casting the PEDOT:PSS (left) and a finished device (right).

-The devices were characterised using a dual source-measure unit under computer control.
-An Ossila test board was used to connect and switch between the individual OFETs on a substrate.
+The devices in this article were characterized using a dual source-measure unit under computer control.
+An Ossila Low Density OFET Test board was used to connect and switch between the individual OFETs on a substrate.
 In this case, testing was performed under ambient atmosphere in darkness.
 However, the OFET measurement board is designed to be small enough to fit inside a glove box to enable measurements under an inert atmosphere as well.
-When testing under ambient conditions, exposure to air and light levels must be minimised.
+When testing under ambient conditions, exposure to air and light levels must be minimized.
 As such, we recommend storing the finished devices in sealed vials until measurement.

 Ossila OFET Test board